Man, Dog, Boat by Henry Smith (1995)

 Fibreglass, wood, stainless steel, aluminium

-Sculpture of a man and dog in a small boat mounted on a wooden pole.
+This sculpture is the initial and most prominent piece of public art that guides visitors into the precinct.
+The composition of the piece makes reference to our unique location and many of the stakeholders that are represented in the Gasworks community.
+Man, Dog, Boat is a sculpture of a man and dog in a small boat mounted on a wooden pole.
 Whilst the boat appears to be made from a light-coloured wood, it is in fact made of fibreglass, then painted a yellow ochre with strokes of blue and red.
-The sculpture also forms the basis for the Gasworks Arts Park logo.
+Man, Dog, Boat is located at the Graham and Pickles Street corner.

 Not without Chomley by Anne Ross (1991)